decision-labs/spacialdb-devcenter/pages/Routing-Introduction.md

     http://api.openstreetmap.org/api/0.6/map?bbox={x-lon-min},{y-lat-min},{x-lon-max},{y-lat-max}

-So lets download some data around Berlin.
+So lets download some data around Berlin by using `wget` (or `curl`)

     $ wget -O map.osm http://api.openstreetmap.org/api/0.6/map?bbox=13.415677,52.517816,13.420215,52.520088

+## Importing road network data for routing

+Assuming you have created a database already you will need a utility called `osm2pgrouting`.
+This command-line tool can take data in OpenStreetMap XML format and load it into a SpacialDB instance.
+Get it here: [[https://github.com/kashif/osm2pgrouting]] As of writing this the tool must be obtained from Kashif's github fork and requires PostGIS, Boost, and CMake to be installed on your system.

-Then simply run `osm2pgrouting` with the downloaded data.
+Once installed, simply run `osm2pgrouting` on the downloaded data.
 You can get the information about your database by running `spacialdb list` on the command-line.
 The file named `mapconfig.xml` is shipped with `osm2pgrouting`.
 It contains tag names that will be imported into the routing database.
 Learn  more about `osm2pgrouting` from this great [[workshop|http://workshop.pgrouting.org/]].

 Use you database connection parameters to run: